Timeline: Xerox's complex relationship with top investors

 Jan.
 29, 2016

-- Xerox to split here into two companies - one holding its legacy printer operations and the other its business process outsourcing unit
+* Xerox to split into two companies - one holding its legacy printer operations and the other its business process outsourcing unit

 June 23, 2016